lightningkite/kotlin-core/README.md

 ## Overall Philosophy

-*Minimality:*  When possible, these libraries don't create new structure.
+*Minimality:*  When possible, these libraries don't create a new structure.
 Instead, they use extension functions to let you use current objects and classes in a more convenient and expected way.

 *Complete reuse:*  Everything that is commonly used should be included, preferably as an inline extension function to reduce the app's method count.